mushroomhostage/RadioBeacon/CONFIG.md

 **fixedBlastPowerIncreasePerBlock**: The blast power increase for each iron fence.
 Floating-point.

 **fixedBlastPowerMax**: The maximum blast power.
 Building higher will have no effect.
+For reference, 6.0 is a the same power as a charged creeper.

 **fixedBlastSetFire**: Whether blasts should set exploded blocks aflame or not.
 Recommended true since the explosion is electrical in nature.